magaerttner/mbqd-website/content/hire/index.md

 More information on topics covered in the group can be found on our [research pages](/research).

 # How to apply
-To apply, please send an email to martin.gaerttner@kip.uni-heidelberg.de (Subject: "PhD application" or "Postdoc application") with the following documents:
+To apply, please send an email to martin.gaerttner@kip.uni-heidelberg.de (Subject: "PhD application" or "Postdoc application") with the following documents (as a single pdf):

 For **postdoc** applicants:
  - a comprehensive CV (including a list of publications & talks),